 Does paying ransomware demands guarantee you’ll get your files back?

 Unfortunately, paying ransomware demands does NOT guarantee that you’ll get your files back.
-As recently as 2016, 20 percent of firms or organizations that payed these fees did NOT get their data back.
+Approximately 20 percent of firms or organizations that pay these fees do NOT get their data back.

 The average amount of ransom demanded currently exceeds $1000